 Answer = $5,100 loss

-The investor was hoping for a flat market, and they got the opposite.
-A market swing of $60 upwards is significant (a 100% increase).
-While only one option went “in the money,” the call created a significant loss.
-The premiums offset the loss slightly, leaving the investor with a substantial overall loss.
+The investor wanted a flat market and got the opposite.
+Even though only one option went in the money, the short call produced a large loss.
+The premiums offset the loss slightly, but the overall result is still substantial.

 The maximum loss for a short straddle is unlimited.
 The further the market rises, the larger the loss because of the short naked call.